 Accommodations and Modifications

 As a first step to addressing any concern, the teacher, parent, and student (as appropriate) can meet to discuss their concerns and agree on new strategies to try in school and at home.
 Most commonly, teachers can make adjustments in seating arrangements, behavior cues, and movement.
 Educational Support staff may be consulted to suggest ways to help the student in the classroom setting and, if necessary a Grace Accommodation Plan (GAP) can be created for the student.
-Students who qualify for an Individualized Education Plan (IEP), can receive modifications in the: amount of workload, oral testing, extra time for assignments or tests, and modified grades.
+Students who qualify for an Individual Education Plan (IEP), can receive modifications in the: amount of workload, oral testing, extra time for assignments or tests, and modified grades.

 Grace Accommodation Plan

-Many of the students served by the Educational Support department have a GAP that communicates the student’s challenges and needs to the classroom teacher.
+Many of the students served by the Educational Support Division have a GAP that communicates the student’s challenges and needs to the classroom teacher.
 This plan enables our staff to utilize the best methods of accommodating and modifying curriculum within the mainstream classroom.

 If a student is not succeeding, teachers or parents can request a Student Success Team (SST) meeting, in which, teachers, parents, and students (when appropriate) meet with an Ed Support staff member, principal, and other school specialists or counselor to analyze the problem and commit to specific actions to help the student.